Trees for Bees; help bees and people in Ethiopia

 Forest cover in Lake Tana catchment area has fallen since 1980 from 40% cover to just 1%.
 The consequences include water and wind erosion, siltation in the lake, and significant loss of biodiversity, including a decline in honey bees.
 Indigenous tree species have been replaced by non-native Eucalyptus, which cause water courses to dry-up.
 25% of the population live in chronic poverty.
 Livelihood activities are incompatible with sustainable development, creating a bleak future for the youth.

-We will re-wild an area of degraded land in Lake Tana basin.
+We will restore an area of degraded forest in Lake Tana basin.
 Once protected, natural forest will re-grow, as proven by recent similar work.
 As the area is restored, a wealth of natural resources will return.
 Honey bees will re-populate the area quickly and will deliver immediate financial benefits for local people.
 We will provide training in beekeeping, and enable youth to keep bees, harvest and sell honey.
-They will experience tangible income benefit from bees and the re-wilding process.
+They will experience tangible income benefit from bees and the re-wilding process

 Area of degraded hillside, 40 ha, set aside by the local community for forest regeneration